Pylons/pyramid/docs/narr/introduction.rst

   understand to a minimum.

 Minimalism
-  :app:`Pyramid` tries to solve only the the fundamental problems of creating a web application: the mapping of URLs to code, templating, security and serving static assets.
+  :app:`Pyramid` tries to solve only the fundamental problems of creating a web application: the mapping of URLs to code, templating, security and serving static assets.
 We consider these to be the core activities that are common to nearly all web applications.